MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-search-azure.md

 The following are **required**:
 - Have an Azure subscription and an Azure Search Primary Key.
 You can find this in the Azure portal.
-- Copy this library to your bot's project directory: [SearchDialogLibrary](https://github.com/Microsoft/botBuilder-Samples/tree/master/Node/demo-Search/SearchDialogLibrary).
+- Copy the [SearchDialogLibrary](https://github.com/Microsoft/botBuilder-Samples/tree/master/Node/demo-Search/SearchDialogLibrary) library to your bot's project directory.
 This library contains general dialogs for the user to search, but can be customized as needed to suit your bot.

-- Copy this library to your bot's project directory [SearchProviders](https://github.com/Microsoft/botBuilder-Samples/tree/master/Node/demo-Search/SearchProviders).
+- Copy the [SearchProviders](https://github.com/Microsoft/botBuilder-Samples/tree/master/Node/demo-Search/SearchProviders) library to your bot's project directory.
 This library contains all of the components required to create a request and submit it to Azure Search.

 ## Connect to the Azure Service